 Microservices Use Cases

 Scaling technology resources to meet peaks in application demand is always challenging.
-Scaling of microservices environments it not necessarily easier, it just presents a different challenge.
+Scaling of microservices environments is not necessarily easier, it just presents a different challenge.

 In a traditional monolithic application, scaling is achieved by running multiple copies of the application on multiple servers and load balancing between them.

-An appropriate Application Performance Management tool should also be deployed to enable end to end tracing of the application, which will help developers to quickly identify which microservice is responsible for any application performance degredation.
+An appropriate Application Performance Management tool should also be deployed to enable end-to-end tracing of the application, which will help developers to quickly identify which microservice is responsible for any application performance degradation.

 AWS Microservices Architecture